Roblox-Thot/DecalUploader/README.md

 # Note
 This will not work on <13 accounts as I don't care to add support for them and they just seem to error right now 🤷‍♀️

+# Credits to some DevForum post for a good chunk of this code lmao